ComputerScienceHouse/Constitution/CONTRIBUTING.md

 5. Make any changes to `constitution.tex` and save the file once ready.

-6. Compile the LaTeX document.
+6. Compile the LaTeX document. (when using texlive)

     ```
     make